 20:18:18:26.
-Slot machine promotional and bonus systems.
-Promotional and bonus systems are comprised of gaming devices that are configured to participate in electronically communicated promotional and bonus award payments from an approved host system.
-Bonus awards are based on a specific wager or specific event and are available to all patrons playing bonused slot machines.
-Payouts as a result of a bonus event are a deductible event in the adjusted gross revenue calculation.
-Promotional awards are additional features that entitle players to special promotional awards based on patrons play activity or awards gifted by the casino to guests.
-Promotional awards are not a deductible event in the adjusted gross revenue calculation.
-The following procedures shall be adhered to in any slot machine promotional or bonus system:
+External bonusing systems.
+External bonusing systems are comprised of slot machines that are configured to participate in electronically communicated bonus award payments from an approved host system, and the host system that controls award issuance.
+Bonusing awards are based on a specific wager or specific event and are available to all patrons playing bonused slot machines.
+Payouts as a result of a bonusing event are a deductible event in the adjusted gross revenue calculation.
+The following procedures must be followed by any external bonusing system: